Fully Sparse Fusion for 3D Object Detection: Related Work

 \subsection{LiDAR-based 3D detection}

-Although camera-based 3D detection methods achieve great results, their performance is still inferior to LiDAR-based 3D detection methods.
-LiDAR-based methods~\cite{pointpillar, voxelnet} usually convert irregular LiDAR points into regular space for feature extraction.
-PointPillar~\cite{pointpillar}, VoxelNet~\cite{voxelnet} and 3DFCN~\cite{3dfcn} employ dense convolution to extract features.
-However, utilizing dense convolution introduces heavy computational cost.
+Although camera-based 3D detection methods gain great improvements in the past few years, their performance is still inferior to LiDAR-based 3D detection methods since LiDAR points have accurate depths.
+LiDAR-based methods~\cite{pointpillar, voxelnet} commonly transform irregular LiDAR point clouds into regular spaces, like 2D bird's-eye view or 3D voxels, to facilitate feature extraction.
+PointPillars~\cite{pointpillar}, VoxelNet~\cite{voxelnet} and 3DFCN~\cite{3dfcn} employ dense 2D/3D convolution to extract features.
+However, utilizing dense convolution introduces heavy computational costs.
 To address this issue, SECOND~\cite{second} applies sparse convolution to 3D detection and inspires an increasing number of methods~\cite{centerpoint, pvrcnn, largekernel, focalspconv} adopting sparse convolution for feature extraction.
 However, even with sparse convolution, most methods~\cite{centerpoint, cylinder3d} still require a dense feature map to alleviate the so-called ``center feature missing" issue~\cite{fsd}.
-Researchers have been dedicated to developing fully sparse methods since point clouds are naturally sparse in 3D space.
+Researchers have been dedicated to developing fully sparse methods to better utilize the sparsity nature of points.
 The pioneering works in this domain are PointNet-like methods~\cite{pointnet, pointnet++, 3dssd, votenet, pointrcnn}.
 Also, range view~\cite{rangedet, fcos-lidar} requires no BEV feature map, though their performance is inferior.
-Recently, a fully sparse 3D detection algorithm named FSD~\cite{fsd} has been proposed.
-FSD has demonstrated faster speed and higher accuracy than previous methods.
+Recently, FSD~\cite{fsd} has been proposed and demonstrated faster speed and higher accuracy than previous methods.
 Our work is based on FSD.